 So, assuming that James was in China, Jack (prime suspect for the role of ‘better acquaintance’) next asked where exactly he might be.

 He discounted a report that James might be under room arrest in a Canton (now Guangzhou) hotel called the Hsien Chiao.

 No such place, Jack’s research confirmed, although there was a hotel by that name in Peking (now Beijing), well known to anyone in the China-watching business – citing two foreign correspondents who had stayed there.

 One was Reuters’ Anthony Grey who stayed at the Hsien Chiao as a free man in 1967 on his first night in Beijing.
 He was later imprisoned (elsewhere) by the Chinese from 1967-69.

 The other was British journalist Eric Gordon who was held under room arrest in the same hotel for more than a year with his wife and teenage son when his employment with the communist regime was disrupted during the Cultural Revolution.

-“Any report that places it 1000 miles south of its actual position must be suspect, in full and in detail,” said Bax.
+“Any report that places it 1000 miles south of its actual position must be suspect, in full and in detail,” Jack said.

 If James was in Canton, he was probably in the main prison.
-Bax related the story of another good friend of the Baxters, the cartoonist and journalist Bill Yim.
+Jack related the story of another good friend of the Spackmans, the cartoonist and journalist Bill Yim.

 Yim had spent a year in the Canton prison after getting picked up by the authorities while on assignment for UPI.
 After six months behind bars he was tried as an American spy and sentenced to 12 months, with the time already served taken into account.